-MOSTF annual grant opportunities involve a competitive application process via a 100% online application.
+MOSTF annual grant opportunities involve a competitive application process via an online application.
 No paper application submissions will be considered for funding.
-The funding levels and priorities is set by the Board of Trustees and may change year to year.
+The funding levels and priorities are set by the Board of Trustees and may change year to year.